rbricheno/eduroam-ucam-raspberry/README.md

 The GUI (which is called [lxplug-network](https://github.com/raspberrypi-ui/lxplug-network)) will not support connecting to any encrypted network that is not encrypted with a pre-shared key, so we can't use it to connect to eduroam because eduroam is a "WPA2 enterprise" network.
 You will need to edit some text files to connect to eduroam instead. **Do not click on the GUI while you are making the edits.** I haven't worked out the exact circumstances, but I have noticed that attempts to write eduroam config end up either disabled or deleted when interacting with the GUI.

-All of the configuration that we actually want is stored in a file called /etc/wpa_supplicant/wpa_supplicant.conf (but that is not the only file we will need to edit...!).
+All of the configuration that we actually want is stored in a file called `/etc/wpa_supplicant/wpa_supplicant.conf` (but that is not the only file we will need to edit...!).

 Download the CA certificate mentioned in the prerequisites, and copy it somewhere memorable.
-I've copied mine (as root) to /etc/wpa_supplicant/wireless-ca.crt
+I've copied mine (as root) to `/etc/wpa_supplicant/wireless-ca.crt`

-Now (as root) modify your wpa_supplicant.conf file (after taking a copy of it).
-Notably, the new file contains the line "update_config=0" to prevent the GUI from attempting to modify the contents of the file.
+Now (as root) modify your `/etc/wpa_supplicant/wpa_supplicant.conf` file (after taking a copy of it).
+Notably, the new file contains the line `update_config=0` to prevent the GUI from attempting to modify the contents of the file.
 It also contains a new entry for the "eduroam" network.
 Once eduroam is working, take a copy of this file so you can easily restore the "eduroam" settings in future if you need to make changes to the config.

 The file should look like this:
 ```